 - Puff Pastry – Here’s another convenient one that’s yummy and easy, straight from the frozen food aisle.
 You will have to allow time for it to thaw, which isn’t always an option if you’re in a rush.
 Puff pastry is easy to work with and to cut into pretty shapes for decorating your brie bites.

 - Phyllo Dough (or Filo) – This dough also needs to be thawed and is a bit tricky to work with.
 Cut into squares and brush each layer with melted butter or clarified butter as you layer them into the tins.
 Use three or four layers.
-For ultimate no-mess convenience preformed phyllo appetizer cups are available in some stores, which eliminates these steps.
+Extra time?
+Try making homemade phyllo cups!

 - Homemade Pastry – Always delicious and this recipe takes only minutes to put together from the classic pastry proportions of 3-2-1.
 As in 3 parts white flour, cut in with 2 parts butter, lard or shortening, held together with 1 part water (or less; just enough to bind ingredients).
 Roll it out to 1/8-inch-thick and cut into circles or squares large enough to fit into your muffin tins.